 The optional absolute local file system path of the working directory against which to resolve relative paths.
-May contain both \ and / as path separators.
+May contain both $\$ and / as file separators.
 If not specified, relative paths are resolved against the current working directory.

 The absolute local file system path.
-The path contains separators for the current platform.
+The path contains file separators for the current platform.